Ahmad Beheshti: Teachers

+Political activity

-Before the 1979 Iranian revolution, Ahmad Beheshti was against the Pahlavi dynasty.
-He received several travel bans for his sentiment against the Shah, as well as being arrested.
+Before the 1979 Iranian revolution, Beheshti opposed the Pahlavi dynasty.
+He received several travel bans for being against the Shah, and was arrested.

-After the revolution, Ahmad was elected by the people of Fars province to represent them in the Iranian Parliament for two terms.
+After the revolution he represented Fars province in the Iranian Parliament for two terms.
 He was the president of University of Qom from 2010 to 2013 after the death of Ayatollah Khorramabadi.
-Asghar Dirbaz was then chosen to take over him after he resigned from the position.
-He represents the people of Fars for the Assembly of Experts for Leadership since 1998.
+Asghar Dirbaz succeeded him after he resigned.
+He has represented Fars in the Assembly of Experts for Leadership since 1998.
 Since 2014, he has also been the Imam of Friday Prayer in Miyan Deh, Fasa.

 Works

-Behehsti has published and translated many works.
-Here is the list of his works.
+Behehsti has published and translated these works.